This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Fun Facts About Tiana:

-- This was the first Disney movie to feature an African-American princess.
+- Tiana was the first African-American Disney princess.

-- Tiana is the only princess with dimples.
+- Tiana is also the only princess with dimples.

 - At the beginning of the movie, you can spot a Merida doll on Charlotte’s shelf.